raspberrypilearning/our-beat/en/step_4.md

 --- task ---

 10. **Test**
-+ Press A to start the melody.
++ Press A to start the melody
-+ Press B to start the bass on another micro:bit.
++ Press B to start the bass on another micro:bit

 --- /task ---